bpucker/MybMonday/README.md

 The [MYB_annotator](https://github.com/bpucker/MYB_annotator) is freely available on github.
 This tool allows the identification and annotation of MYBs in a new species based on annotated coding or peptide sequences.
 The run time is between 5 and 10 minutes for most plant species.

+### (47) VviMYB13 activates stilbene biosynthesis ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Grapevine VviMYB13 appears as a pivotal regulator of the stilbene biosynthesis in vegeative tissues and in response to downy mildew infection  #MybMonday (details: )

+[Wong et al., 2016](https://doi.org/10.1093/dnares/dsw028) performed a comprehensive analysis of the MYB transcription factors in grapevine.
+The annotation was manually improved based on information from RNA-seq datasets.
+Grapevines are well known for their production of stilbenes (anticarcinogenesis) and flavonoids (nutraceuticals).
+High production levels are based on gene duplications which include the regulating MYB transcription factors.
+MYBs associated with the flavonoid biosynthesis show patterns of selection that might be due to breeding over many generations.
+Several MYBs show alternative transcripts originating from the retention of introns.
+Many of these transcripts encode a disrupted DNA binding domain.
+Co-expression analyses were preformed to understand the functions of the grapevine MYBs.
+An enrichment among the most highly co-expressed genes of each MYB was used to predict a function.
+VviMYB13 was previously not characterized, but appeared co-expressed with the stilbene synthase activators VviMYB14 and VviMYB15.
+The expression domain of VviMYB13 is not identical with that of its close homolog VviMYB15.
+VviMYB13 expression in vegetative tissues under non-stress conditions appears to be responsible for the activation of stilbene biosynthesis.
+VviMYB13 might also be important for the activation of stilbene biosynthesis at the onset of ripening before VviMYB14 and VviMYB15 are active.
+VviMYB13 also showed a substantially faster and higher response to downy mildew infection than VviMYB14 or VviMYB15.
+Check out the website of [TOMSBio lab](https://tomsbiolab.com/) to learn more about (grapevine) MYBs and their target pathways.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)